 Pieces weighing 50 -100 grams – 3,100 euros per kilo

 These are the prices in Italy and the further away customers are, the more they can expect to pay.
-For example our UK prices for the same week would be between 150 – 200 euros more per kilo across the board.
-US customers would pay substantially more.
-Urbani, for instance are selling 50 gr of truffle at around $7,000 per kilo.
+For example, UK prices for the same week would be around 300 euros more per kilo across the board.
+US customers would pay more than double the price.
+Urbani, for instance are currently selling 50 gr of truffle at around $7,000 per kilo.

 When it comes to the special large pieces or giants, they will have their own individual price tag.
-Generally speaking the larger the truffle the more it costs per kilo.
+Generally speaking the larger the truffle, the more it costs per kilo.
 Truffles are priced in a similar way to diamonds.
-A prize truffle weighing one kilo could fetch anywhere up to 100,000 euros but one kilo made up of little truffles under 15 grams each will cost a fraction of that price (1,700 euros if you bought them this week).
+A prize truffle weighing one kilo has been known to fetch up to 100,000 euros at auction.
+However one kilo made up of small truffles under 15 grams each will cost a fraction of that price (1,700 euros if you bought them this week).